 When you begin your search for a financial advisor, you’ll almost universally receive one piece of advice: use a fiduciary.
 Why?
 Because fiduciaries are legally bound to put your needs before their own.
 But the reality is, that’s difficult to assess and more difficult to enforce.
 Regardless of the rules, financial advisors still need to make money.
 And at the end of the day, the person who most understands and acts in accordance with your best interests is you.

 Taking control of your own finances doesn’t just allow you to save money, it offers the opportunity to ensure your portfolio is completely tailored to your risk tolerances, preferences, and financial goals — because you know yourself better than anyone else, and because new technologies mean you don’t have to be an expert to do it.

 Investment expertise is no longer walled off as it once was.
 It’s out there, and it’s free.

 Twenty years ago, for example, the individual investor often turned to financial advisors to access best-in-class investment portfolios.
 Today, that information is both publicly available and distributed free of charge, accessible to all investors rather than only to those with large sums of capital.

 You no longer need a financial advisor to invest in a passive portfolio that aligns with your risk tolerance.
 We offer that, and it’s free.
 You no longer need to meet a capital minimum to match the investment strategy of some of the world’s greatest investors.
 We offer these, and they’re free.
 You can rely on expertly curated portfolios or do your own research to build a portfolio entirely unique to you.
-We offer more than 6,000 stocks and ETFs, and hundreds of Expert Pies for you to pick from, and they’re all free.
+We offer more than 6,000 stocks and ETFs, and hundreds of Model Portfolios for you to pick from, and they’re all free.